GoogleCloudPlatform/ai-on-gke/jupyter-on-gke/README.md

 > **_NOTE:_** Currently the cd/user/jupyterhub/jupyter_config/config.yaml has 3 profiles that uses the same jupyter images, this can be changed, as well as the description of these profiles.

+1. If needed, git clone https://github.com/GoogleCloudPlatform/ai-on-gke

-1. `cd ai-on-gke/jupyter-on-gke/jupyterhub`
+2. `cd ai-on-gke/jupyter-on-gke/jupyterhub`

-2. Edit `variables.tf` with your GCP settings.
+3. Edit `variables.tf` with your GCP settings.
 The `<your user name>` that you specify will become a K8s namespace for your Jupyterhub services.
 Note:
 If using this with the Ray module (`ai-on-gke/ray-on-gke/`), it is recommended to use the same k8s namespace for both i.e. set this to the same namespace as `ai-on-gke/ray-on-gke/user/variables.tf`.
 If not, set `enable_create_namespace` to `true` so a new k8s namespace is created for the Jupyter resources.

-3. Run `terraform init`
+4. Run `terraform init`

-4. Find the name and location of the GKE cluster you want to use.
+5. Find the name and location of the GKE cluster you want to use.
    Run `gcloud container clusters list --project=<your GCP project> to see all the available clusters.
    Note: If you created the GKE cluster via the ai-on-gke/gke-platform repo, you can get the cluster info from `ai-on-gke/gke-platform/variables.tf`

-5. Run `gcloud container clusters get-credentials %gke_cluster_name% --location=%location%`
+6. Run `gcloud container clusters get-credentials %gke_cluster_name% --location=%location%`
    Configuring `gcloud` [instructions](https://cloud.google.com/sdk/docs/initializing)

-6. Run `terraform apply`
+7. Run `terraform apply`

 ## Using Ray with Jupyter